 Jason Paone is a doctoral student of historical and systematic theology whose research focuses on the confrontation of classical Christianity with philosophical modernity and its epistemological problematics.
 Jason holds a B.A. in philosophy and classics from the University of Texas at Austin and an M.T.S. from Duke University.

-Ian Tuttle is a second-year doctoral student in political theory.
+Ian Tuttle is a doctoral student in political theory.
 From 2014 to 2017, he was a fellow with the National Review Institute in New York City.
 He has been regularly published in, among others, National Review and The New Criterion.
 He holds a B.A. in Liberal Arts from St. John’s College (Annapolis, MD).

 Apply to our Graduate Scholar program